WerWojtas/Binary-file-converter/README.md

 # Binary-file-converter
-This file converter is using Huffman algorithm for converting files to binary chains.
+This text file converter is using Huffman algorithm for converting files to binary chains.